 You will have opportunities to study internationally through various short-term and long-term programs.
 For example, during a faculty-led semester abroad program in Madrid, you will explore global landscapes and examine them in the architectural and cultural context of two of the world’s greatest cities.
 This exposure is an excellent way to build your observational, analytical, and representational skills.
 You will develop an important global understanding of the built environment and observe the fascinating integration of traditional and modern designs.

-Widely recognized for its commitment to environmental values, the U of M makes an effort to incorporate sustainability into all areas of learning, including research, teaching, and outreach.
+Widely recognized for its commitment to environmental values, the U of M makes an effort to incorporate sustainability into all areas of learning, including research, teaching, creative scholarship, and engagement.
 You will experience this dedication directly in the landscape design and planning major, learning practices that support sustainability in the environments of today and with an eye on the future.

 The U of M’s It All Adds Up campaign is the culmination of our campus-wide sustainability effort, encouraging individual and collective actions to reduce our environmental impacts, conserve resources, and demonstrate sustainable practices. http://italladdsup.umn.edu

 The Environmental Landscape of the Twin Cities: Your U of M Advantage